This post may contain affiliate links. Full disclosures here.

 Pumpin’ Pals are silicone flange inserts that dramatically help to eliminate the extreme elasticity women with this problem have.

-Another product that helps women get the best flange fit are BabyMotion Flanges by Lactek.
+Another product that helps women get the best flange fit are these Liquid Shiel Kits by Pumpables.
 These flanges are extremely innovative, as they mimic a baby’s nursing motion.

 They are superior in comfort and they also help remove the most milk with the way they compress the nipple during pumping.

-If you’d like to shop for Babymotion Flanges or any other amazing Lactek product, please take this 10% off discount code to use toward your entire purchase.
+If you’d like to shop for the Liquid Shield Kits or any other awesome Pumpables product, please use this link to take 10% off your entire purchase (no email required).

 4. Using the Wrong Breast Pump